Cbanks02/Fairfax-Real-Estate-Project/README.md

 ##Technology
 -

--- *SQL(PostGRE)* - Data cleaning, joins, CTEs, case, writing queries, and analysis -- *Tableau* - Dashboards, data vizualizations, trends, -- *GitHub* - Project sharing
+-- *SQL(PostGRE)* - Data cleaning, filtering, joins, CTEs, case, writing queries, and analysis -- *Tableau* - Dashboards, data vizualizations, trends, -- *GitHub* - Project sharing
 -- *Excel* - Preliminary Cleaning

 ##Findings
+-

 -- Small properties experienced the highest peak appreciation.
 Annual appreciation was highest on average in the small property category.
-Property sizes were defined using total square footage, including both the home and the land.Property size categories were defined by total square footage: small is less than 5,000 sq ft, medium is 5,000–9,999 sq ft, and large is 10,000 - 50,000 sq ft or more.
+Property sizes were defined using total square footage, including both the home and the land.
+Property size categories were defined by total square footage: small is less than 5,000 sq ft, medium is 5,000–9,999 sq ft, and large is 10,000 - 40,000 sq ft or more.

---
-(just mention some of the results)
+--	The largest average price gap occurred in 2010.
+The difference between the 2025 assessed value and actual sale price was highest in 2010 across all property sizes.
+The average price gap decreased over time, with 2015 showing the smallest gap.

+-- Large properties were most likely to sell below their assessed value.
+When comparing assessed values to actual sales, large single-family homes on average had the biggest percentage below their 2025 assessed values, followed by small properties.
+Medium-sized homes had the smallest percentage, which indicates a closer alignment with 2025 assessed value.

 ## About Me